History

 • Federal Community Access Program (CAP)

-• Federal Black Lung Clinic Grant, through the West Virginia Bureau for Public Health
+• Federal Black Lung Clinic Grant (WV Bureau for Public Health)

-Valley Health has been a grantee and a sub-grantor for the Federal Health Care for the Homeless grant.
-The grant oversees not only the Harmony House Homeless Clinic in Huntington, WV, but also homeless programs throughout West Virginia, including Charleston, Wheeling, and Morgantown.
-In collaboration with the Children’s Health Fund, Valley Health began operating the unique West Virginia Children’s Health Project.
-This mobile medical unit has taken medical care directly to children in isolated areas since 1992.
-Valley Health has demonstrated a record of responsible grant oversight and sound fiscal management throughout this time.
+Valley Health has served as both a grantee and sub-grantor for the Federal Health Care for the Homeless grant, supporting Harmony House in Huntington and programs in Charleston, Wheeling, and Morgantown.
+Since 1992, in collaboration with the Children’s Health Fund, we’ve operated the West Virginia Children’s Health Project mobile medical unit, bringing care directly to children in isolated areas.
+This section should highlight our responsible grant oversight and sound fiscal management.